YzyLmc/YzyLmc.github.io/docs/_posts/2020-10-31-ACGG-presentation.md

 ---
 ## REINFORCE in Seq2Seq
+REINFORCE is a very classical policy gradient method.
 ![reinforce](/images/reinforce.png)
+Since REINFORCE is a Monte-Carlo algorithm and the nature of this NMT task, we will only receive the reward and do the update only at the end of each episode, thus the reward we recieve is very sparse.
+In order to make the reward less sparse, we have to do reward shaping, in which we will define intermediate reward for each intermediate steps within an episode.
 ![rl_train](/images/rl_train.png)
 After converged, reinforcement learning model has 10.48 BLEU-3 score on test set, while supervised learning model has 10.23.
 ![rl_sample](/images/rl_sample.png)